TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Page/Index.rst

          not be included.
 Extensive usage might cause huge numbers of temporary files to be created.
 See ->if for details.

+         **nomodule**: Will set the nomodule HTML-5 attribute preventing a script from being executed in user agents that support module scripts.

          **type**: Setting the MIME type of the script.
 Default: The attribute is omitted for frontend rendering when :ts:`config.doctype` is not set or set to :ts:`html5`.
 Otherwise :html:`text/javascript` is used as type.